ThinkR-open/isc-proposal-licence/proposal_licence.md

-Though, licensing is a complex field: there are a lot of available licences, and the choice is influenced by how you import and interact with codes from other packages.
-It’s even harder when it comes to combining licenses.
+Though, licensing is a complex field: there are a lot of available licences, and the choice is influenced by how you import and interact with codes from other packages and/or programs.

+It’s even harder when it comes to combining licenses, as it can lead to potentially incompatible interaction.
 For example:

 > “By combining GPL-licensed code with code under any but the most
 > unrestrictive licenses, the creator of the putative”new program" is